Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Introduction

-This work addresses these fundamental challenges by developing a comprehensive computational framework for Cartesian atomistic ML.
-We extend the theory of irreducible Cartesian \emph{natural tensors} and develop the mathematical tools and software necessary for their construction, manipulation, and application to atomic systems.
-A \emph{natural tensor} is one whose components are determined by the geometric properties of the space in which it lives and is, therefore, an intrinsic geometric construction rather than a regular tensor.
-Natural tensors find wide application in fluid physics (e.g., Navier--Stokes equations)~\cite{kundu2024fluid}, in electromagnetism (e.g., multipole expansions of charge distributions)~\cite{jones2013theory}, and increasingly in machine learning (e.g., ``tensor network'' for efficiently approximating complex functions)~\cite{zaverkin2024higher,simeon2023tensornet}.
+This work addresses these challenges by developing a comprehensive computational framework for atomistic ML using Cartesian natural tensors.
+A natural tensor is one whose components are determined by the geometric properties of the space in which it lives and is, therefore, an intrinsic geometric construction rather than a regular tensor.
+Natural tensors find wide application in fluid physics (e.g., Navier--Stokes equations)~\cite{kundu2024fluid}, electromagnetism (e.g., multipole expansions of charge distributions)~\cite{jones2013theory}, and increasingly in machine learning (e.g., equivariant neural networks)~\cite{zaverkin2024higher,simeon2023tensornet}.
+In this work, we adapt the theory of irreducible Cartesian natural tensors for atomistic ML, further develop a systematic scheme for the decomposition and reconstruction of arbitrary physical tensors, and provide the mathematical tools and software needed to apply this framework to atomic systems.

-We present the first systematic method for decomposing (and reconstructing) arbitrary physical tensors into (and from) natural tensors.
-Leveraging this foundation, we introduce a modeling framework applicable to both interatomic potentials and structure--property relationships of tensorial observables of arbitrary rank and symmetry.
-Our ``Cartesian Natural Tensor Network'' (\model) is E(3)-equivariant; i.e., it respects the three-dimensional rotational, translational, and inversion symmetries inherent to atomic systems.
-The excellent performance of \model is demonstrated through a range of atomistic ML tasks, including the creation of accurate and reliable interatomic potentials for inorganic lithium phosphorus sulfide, bulk water, and ethanol molecules, as well as the prediction of a wide variety of tensorial properties such as dipole moments, polarizabilities, nuclear magnetic shielding, and elastic constant tensors for solids. \model enables the exploration of the rich landscape of Cartesian representations and their applications in atomistic ML.
+Building on this foundation, we introduce a modeling framework applicable to both interatomic potentials and structure--property relationships of high-rank tensorial observables with intrinsic symmetries.
+Our Cartesian Natural Tensor Networks (\model) is E(3)-equivariant; i.e., it respects the three-dimensional rotational, translational, and inversion symmetries inherent to atomic systems.
+We demonstrate the capabilities of \model through a range of atomistic ML tasks.
+As an MLIP, \model achieves accuracy comparable to leading spherical-tensor approaches across both materials and molecular systems, with universal models that generalize across the periodic table.
+Beyond potentials, \model provides a unified route to predicting tensorial properties of varying rank and symmetry, including dipole moments, polarizabilities, nuclear magnetic shielding, and elastic constant tensors. \model enables the exploration of the rich landscape of Cartesian representations and their applications in atomistic ML.